umputun/remark42/README.md

 #### Initial import from Disqus

 1. Disqus provides an export of all comments on your site in a g-zipped file.
 This is found in your Moderation panel at Disqus Admin > Setup > Export.
 The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
-Direct link to export will be `https://<siteud>.disqus.com/admin/discussions/export/`
+Direct link to export will be something like `https://<siteud>.disqus.com/admin/discussions/export/`.
+See [importing-exporting](https://help.disqus.com/customer/portal/articles/1104797-importing-exporting) for more details.
-2. Move this file to your remark42 host and unzip.
+2. Move this file to your remark42 host and unzip, i.e. `gunzip <disqus-export-name>.xml.gz`.
 3. Stop remark42 containers if started, i.e. `docker-compose stop`
-4. Run import command - `docker-compose run --rm remark /srv/remark import --file=<disqus-export-xml> --site=<your site id>`
+4. Run import command - `docker-compose run --rm remark /srv/remark import --file=<disqus-export-name>.xml --site=<your site id>`
 5. Start remark42 containers `docker-compose up -d`

 ### Frontend